enriquepablo/terms/README.rst

 A negated fact is the same as a non-negated one.
 Only a negated fact can match a negated fact, and they can be asserted or used in rules.
-The only special thing about classical negation is that the system will not allow a fact and its negation if the same knowledge base: it will warn of a contradiction and will reject the offending fact.
+The only special thing about negation is that the system will not allow a fact and its negation in the same knowledge base: it will warn of a contradiction and will reject the offending fact.

 **Negation by failure**